pgcentralfoundation/pgrx/cargo-pgrx/README.md

 If for some reason `cargo pgrx run <PG_VERSION>` isn't your style, you can use `cargo pgrx install` to install your extension to the Postgres installation described by the `pg_config` tool currently on your `$PATH`.

 You'll need write permissions to the directories described by `pg_config --pkglibdir` and `pg_config --sharedir`.
+If this is problematic, use `cargo pgrx install --sudo` which compiles the extension as the current user and copies the extension files to their proper location using `sudo`, prompting you for your password.

 By default, `cargo pgrx install` builds your extension in debug mode.
 Specifying `--release` changes that.